leotrs/blog/content/blog/today/brainnets.md

 Right now, I'll dedicate most of my time to thinking about networks in general, and in particular to applying my findings to network datasets that are large, dynamic, computational, and evolved.

+Update: after discussing with a colleague, now I believe that some socio-political networks are also capable of computation.
+The input would be public opinion or an ideology, and the output would be policy.
+I wonder if this is a way to reconcile the view of society as a super-organism.
+Do all networks under natural selection perform computations?
+Do all organism networks perform computation?
+Can an ant colony be said to compute?